ZoumpakisDimitris/Digi-safe/README.md

-# cyber-safe
+# DigiSafe
-A website with tips and tools for students to stay safe in the digital world This is a class Project for my Web Development class meant to be submitted by week 11.
+A website created to inform students of the dangers of the Internet and tips to help them stay safe!
+    This is a class Project for CSE125 - Computer Networking & web development.

-Tools that need to be used --> HTML, CSS, PHP, Javascript, JQuery, Bootstrap
+Tools used --> HTML, CSS, JS
+Fonts Used -->
+Colors Used -->